aimfeld/ZendDiCompiler/README.md

 !.gitignore
 ```

 Add `'ZendDiCompiler'` to the modules array in your `application.config.php`.
-ZendDiCompiler must be the loaded _after_ the
+ZendDiCompiler must be loaded _after_ the
 modules where it is used:

 ```php